This is the multi-page printable view of this section. Click here to print.

 Cluster Nodes [Total]Total number of nodes in the clustercnt

-Cluster Pods [Failed]Number of failed pods in the clustercnt
+Cluster Pods [Failed]Number of failed-state pods in the clustercnt

 Cluster Pods [Pending]Number of pending pods in the clustercnt

-Cluster Pods [Running]Number of running pods in the clustercnt
+Cluster Pods [Running]Number of pods in running state within the clustercnt

 Cluster Pods [Succeeded]Number of succeeded pods in the clustercnt

-Cluster Pods [Unknown]Number of unknown pods in the clustercnt
+Cluster Pods [Unknown]Number of pods in unknown state within the clustercnt

-Namespace Pods [Failed]Number of failed pods in the namespacecnt
+Namespace Pods [Failed]Number of failed-state pods in a namespacecnt

-Namespace Pods [Pending]Number of pending pods in the namespacecnt
+Namespace Pods [Pending]Number of pending pods in a namespacecnt

-Namespace Pods [Running]Number of running pods in the namespacecnt
+Namespace Pods [Running]Number of running pods in a namespacecnt

-Namespace Pods [Succeeded]Number of succeeded pods in the namespacecnt
+Namespace Pods [Succeeded]Number of succeeded-state pods in a namespacecnt

-Namespace Pods [Unknown]Number of unknown pods in the namespacecnt
+Namespace Pods [Unknown]Number of pods in unknown state within a namespacecnt

 Node CPU Size [Capacity]CPU capacity in the nodecnt